docxology/p3if/docs/LLM_DEVELOPMENT_GUIDE.md

 1. Create unit tests for each new function or class
 2. Include both nominal (expected) cases and edge cases
-3. Mock external dependencies to isolate the unit being tested
+3. Use real P3IF methods and classes.
+For external dependencies, use pytest.skip if unavailable
 4. Use parameterized tests for multiple test cases
 5. Follow the same directory structure in `tests/` as in the source code